Daniel-Hinz/Autonomous-Language-Interpreter/README.md

 python3 -m pip install --user virtualenv python3 -m venv env
 ```
-Following this, the user must then activate the virtual environment by running the following command in the
+Following this, the user must then activate the virtual environment by running the following command in the env folder:
 ```env\Scripts\activate```

 Finally the user must run the following pip commands: